isomerpages/ogp-parkingsg/pages/Terms of Use.md

 any event, to be legally bound by the Third Party Terms.
 For the avoidance of
 doubt:

-&ensp;
-4.3.1.some Third Party Terms (particularly open-source terms) permit either a direct licence to you from the Third Party or a sublicence from GovTech to you.
+4.3.1. some Third Party Terms (particularly open-source terms) permit either a direct licence to you from the Third Party or a sublicence from GovTech to you.
 In such cases, your licence is a direct licence from the Third Party to you; and

-&ensp;
-4.3.2.the terms of your agreement with the Third Party will govern your use of the relevant third party software or service, and not these Terms of Use.
+4.3.2. the terms of your agreement with the Third Party will govern your use of the relevant third party software or service, and not these Terms of Use.